ChitambarLab/qNetVO/README.md

 ### Creating the `qnetvo-dev` Environment

 The [Anaconda](https://docs.conda.io/projects/conda/en/latest/glossary.html#anaconda-glossary) distribution of Python is used to ensure a consistent development environment.
-Follow the Anaconda [installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#installation) to setup the `conda` command line tool for your operating system.
+Follow the Anaconda [installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#installation) to set up the `conda` command line tool for your operating system.
 The `conda` tool creates the dev environment from the `environment.yml` file.
 For more details on how to use `conda` see the [managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) page in the `conda` documentation.